MICHEL MARTIN, HOST:

 MARTIN: Well, you know, Ruben, just to tie a bow on this, that - I understand that 500 tacos were delivered to his office yesterday...

 (SOUNDBITE OF LAUGHTER)

-MARTIN: Which is sort of one - sort of a approach to this.
+MARTIN: Which is, sort of, one sort of approach to this.
 But...

 NAVARRETTE: And you know what I say to that?
-I'd say lunch.
+I say, lunch.

 (SOUNDBITE OF LAUGHTER)

 MARTIN: But Ruben, looping back to the question, looping back to the question we started with - which is, you know, you're saying kudos to the reporter for pressing this.